eftoribio/eftoribio-thesis-dataviz/README.md

 # Undergraduate Thesis - Data Visualization

-Repository for map figures and Python code used for data analysis and visualization for my undergraduate thesis titled *Morphometric analysis of monogenetic volcanoes in the Macolod Corridor using MORVOLC and the sectorial approach*
+Repository of map figures and Python code used for data analysis and visualization for my undergraduate thesis titled *Morphometric analysis of monogenetic volcanoes in the Macolod Corridor using MORVOLC and the sectorial approach*

 ***This undergraduate thesis is pending publication***